 (4) Subject to subsections (5) and (6), the Minister or the Authority, as the case requires, may with the approval of the Governor by order revoke a declaration made under this section.

-(5) The Minister or Authority shall, before exercising the power of revocation conferred on him or it by subsection (4), publish in the Gazette reasonable notice of his or its intention to exercise that power so as to enable persons likely to be aggrieved by the revocation of the declaration concerned to make representations in writing to the Minister or the Authority.
+(5) The Minister or Authority shall, before exercising the power of revocation conferred by subsection (4), publish in the Gazette reasonable notice of the intention of the Minister or Authority to exercise that power so as to enable persons likely to be aggrieved by the revocation of the declaration concerned to make representations in writing to the Minister or the Authority.

 (6) Notice is not reasonable notice within the meaning of subsection (5) unless the relevant notice is published in the Gazette not less than 14 days before the day on which the Minister or the Authority exercises the power of revocation concerned.

-(7) A person who breaches a condition with which he is required under subsection (2) to comply commits an offence.
+(7) A person who breaches a condition with which the person is required under subsection (2) to comply commits an offence.

 (8) Section 42 of the Interpretation Act 1984 applies to an order made under this section as if that order were regulations within the meaning of that section of that Act, except that the reference in section 42(1) of that Act to 6 sitting days shall for the purposes of this section be construed as a reference to 9 sitting days.